Insert Update Delete

-New employee data has been inserted.
-If you supply all the values in order according to the table structure, you can omit the column list in parentheses after the table name.
-You can omit '' for column values of type NUMBER.
-SYSDATE is used by Oracle to obtain the current date data.
+If you supply all the values according to the column order, you can omit the column list in parentheses after the table name.
+You can omit Single quotes for column value of type NUMBER.
+SYSDATE stores the current date data in Oracle.

 INSERT INTO EMP VALUES (1500,'Bill','SALESMAN',7698,SYSDATE,1800,1200,30);

 The employee number is the primary key.
-Therefore, an employee with the same employee number can not exist in the table.
+Therefore, anohter employee with the same employee number can not exist in the table.

 INSERT INTO EMP (EMPNO,ENAME,JOB,MGR,HIREDATE,SAL,DEPTNO) VALUES (1697,'Carol','MANAGER',7839,SYSDATE,3000,30);

 There is no COMM from column list and no value for the COMM column from the value list, that inserts NULL into the COMM column.

 UPDATE tableName SET column1='value1', column2='value2', ...
 [WHERE Conditions]

 SET: Used to change the value of a specific column with the UPDATE statement.

 The value can be a number or a character, or a combination of an operable column and an operator.